shakacode/react_on_rails/docs/guides/file-system-based-automated-bundle-generation.md

 config.components_directory = "ror_components"
 ```

-Now all React components inside `config.components_directory` will automatically be registered for the usage with `react_component` and `react_component_hash` helper methods provided by React on Rails.
+Now all React components inside the directories called `ror_components` will automatically be registered for the usage with [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) helper methods provided by React on Rails.

 ### Configure `auto_load_bundle` Option

-For automated component registry, `react_component` and `react_component_hash` view helper method tries to load generated bundle for component from the generated directory automatically per `auto_load_bundle` option. `auto_load_bundle` option in `config/initializers/react_on_rails` configures the default value that will be passed to component helpers.
-The default is `false`, and the option can be passed at the time of individual usage too.
+For automated component registry, [`react_component`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component) and [`react_component_hash`](https://www.shakacode.com/react-on-rails/docs/api/view-helpers-api/#react_component_hash) view helper method tries to load generated bundle for component from the generated directory automatically per `auto_load_bundle` option. `auto_load_bundle` option in `config/initializers/react_on_rails` configures the default value that will be passed to component helpers.
+The default is `false`, and the parameter can be passed explicitly for each call.

 *Note: Starting from React on Rails version 15.0.0, the default value for `auto_load_bundle` option will be `true`.*